Video shows Josh Hawley running from Trump protesters after earlier show of support

 Video footage released by the January 6 committee shows Republican senator Josh Hawley running away from pro-Trump protesters just hours after he was pictured raising his fist in solidarity with them.

-At a prime-time hearing on Thursday, Democratic congresswoman Elaine Luria showed a photograph of Mr Hawley walking across the east front of the Capitol building before Congress met to certify the presidential election.
+Democratic congresswoman Elaine Luria revealed the video at a prime-time hearing on Thursday after first showing a photograph of Mr Hawley showing his support to protesters before Congress met to certify the presidential election.

 “As you can see in this photo, he raised his fist in solidarity with the protesters already amassing at the security gates,” she said.